e-nk/music-Fi/README.md

                 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

--After you have installed the live server, at the bottom of your VS code you should see a Go Live, click on it and your project should open on your browser
+- After you have installed the live server, at the bottom of your VS code you should see a Go Live, click on it and your project should open on your browser